 Each graph is accompanied by a table containing all the raw data that went into plotting it as well as a toolbar enabling a number of different ways to download those materials.

 Each point on a graph and each column in the data tables correspond to a single review completed by students in the course.
 If an instructor has assigned seven reviews, there will be seven points on each graph and seven columns in each table.
 Hovering the cursor over any data point or column header will reveal the name of that review and its relevant measure; clicking any data point on a chart will reveal the individual report for that review.

 This graph is meant to help instructors see, in general, how much feedback each reviewer has given in relation to how much they’ve received.
-The given/received ratio is calculated by looking at the number of contextual comments exchanged during reviews and, for the class average, the individual averages are aggregated into a single score.
+The given/received ratio is calculated by looking at the number of words in comments exchanged during reviews and, for the class average, the individual averages are aggregated into a single score.

 The given/received ratio tells us the following: